You can listen to Rafiq’s reading here.

 The online programme is here.

-The programme also features a selection of films from the Ó Bhéal Poetry-Film competition, Poetry in Performance Art and a closed-mic set for ten local poets.
+The programme also features a selection of films from the Ó Bhéal Poetry-Film competition, Poetry in Performance Art, Poetry with Music and a closed-mic set for ten local poets.

 We’d like to say a huge thank you to this year’s festival sponsors, without whom none of this would be possible, The Long Valley Bar, The Arts Council, The Community Foundation for Ireland, The Kino, Farmgate Café, Dunnes Stores, Forum Publications, Arc Publications, Isaacs Hotel, No.5 Fenn’s Quay, Cork City Council, Munster Literature Centre, Poetry Ireland, The Quay Co-op and Café Paradiso.
 All events are free.
 Donations are gratefully accepted.